The number one comment/question people ask when they find out we’ve moved to Morocco is,

 “I/We would love to do that but I’m not sure how we can afford it/find job(s).”

 Of course, when considering moving this is a major stumbling block.
 A little while back I wrote a post about how people afford to have a global lifestyle.
 This post is going to give you a lot of different ideas of how you can make an international location possible.

 Before we moved to Morocco I had been working from home for a little over a year.
 This is one of the reasons we were able to make the decisions to move.
-I have a combination of freelance work that I do online which provides our means to live here.
-UPDATE: We’ve since started our own business in Marrakech too!
+I have a combination of freelance work that I do online which provided our means to live here.

-My best advice for someone considering the move is to figure out how to transfer and/or learn the skills that will allow you to work remotely.
+My best advice for someone considering the move and wondering how to afford it, is to figure out how to transfer and/or learn the skills that will allow you to work remotely.